 Tennis Fix SystemTM Features

-The typical practice court is choke-full of endless forehands, mindless backhands, and pointless grinding.
+The typical practice court is chock-full of endless forehands, mindless backhands, and pointless grinding.
 Getting better at tennis isn’t hard when you follow a proven system

 The Complete Tennis Fix System™

 Win more matches in 9 steps

 Getting better at tennis and winning more matches is hard.
 There’s always the latest and greatest gadgets to try, a new drill to master, or budding trends to hop on quickly.

 The Tennis Fix philosophy is that learning tennis is a system.

 It’s not a series of tactics you approach willy-nilly.
 It’s not a group lesson here, match play there, a private lesson every once in a while.
 The kind of improvement that gets real results is driven by a process that is constantly refined.